 5. Hidden Markov Models#

-This chapter presents Hidden Markov Models that start from a joint probability distribution consisting of a Markov process and a vector of noise-ridden signals about functions of the Markov state.
-Histories of signals are observed but the Markov state vector is not.
+To study such situations, this chapter presents Hidden Markov Models that start from a joint probability distribution consisting of a Markov process and a vector of noise-ridden signals about functions of the Markov state.
+The statistician observes a history of signals, but not the Markov state vector.
 Statistical learning about the Markov state proceeds by constructing a sequence of probability distributions of the Markov state conditional on histories of signals.
-Recursive representations of these conditional distributions form auxiliary Markov processes that summarize all information about the hidden state vector contained in histories of signals.
+Recursive representations of these conditional distributions form auxiliary Markov processes that summarize all of the information about the hidden state vector that is contained in a history of signals.
 A state vector in this auxiliary Markov process is a set of sufficient statistics for the probability distribution of the hidden Markov state conditional on the history of signals.
-We can construct this auxiliary Markov process of sufficient statistics sequentially.
+We describe how to construct this auxiliary Markov process of sufficient statistics sequentially.

 We present four examples of Hidden Markov Models that are used to learn about